 - May run narrow for some wearers

-Like previous versions, the latest model is built tough, and perfectly suited for muddy conditions.
+Like previous versions, the latest model is built tough, and perfectly suited for muddy and wet conditions.
 This version includes trail-specific features that make it a great contender for runners facing varied terrains.

 Previous models of the shoe were praised for trail-tackling ability, but received lower scores in overall comfort and cushioning.
 Brook’s latest model offers superior comfort over the earlier releases, and rivals the cushioning of top-rated brands for comfort.

 A favorite feature of the Cascadia 14 is the line’s consistent, well-crafted midsole.